GoliathHagar/distributed_legder_kademlia/README.md

 ```
 cd distributed_ledger
 ```
-3.To build and run the assignement, use the cargo run command;
+3. To build and run the assignement, use the cargo run command;
 ```
 cargo run
 ```